 I am an Associate Professor in the Department of Environmental Science and Policy at UC Davis, working at the intersection of environmental economics and climate science.
-My research seeks to improveĀ our understanding of the economic and social impacts of climate change andĀ to better understand our ability to adapt to those impacts.
+My research seeks to improve our understanding of the economic and social impacts of climate change and to better understand our ability to adapt to those impacts.
 To do this I combine econometric analysis, experimental approaches, climate model output, and economic modeling.
+I am currently also serving as the Hurlstone Presidential Chair in the Department of Environmental Science and Policy and am a UC Davis Chancellor’s Fellow.

-I post on Twitter @ClimateFran about climate change, economics, and science.
+I post on Blue Sky @ClimateFran about climate change, economics, and science.
 Contact me at fmoore at ucdavis dot edu.

-For the 2022-2023 academic year I am on leave from Davis working as a senior economist at the Council of Economic Advisers
+For the 2022-2023 academic year I was on leave from Davis working as a senior economist at the Council of Economic Advisers.
+While at CEA I worked on:

 Some recent writing and coverage: